 FTP server works with the client server architecture to communicate and transfer files.

-FTP is a stateful protocol, meaning that connections between clients and servers are created and kept open during an FTP session.
+FTP is a stateful protocol, that means connections between clients and servers stay open during an FTP session.

 To send or receive files from an FTP server, you can use FTP commands, these commands are executed consecutively.
 It is like a queue, one by one.